splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 Configure Fluentd
 ---------------------------------------

-To install Fluentd for log collection (disabled by default), run the installer script with the ``--with-fluentd`` option.
+Fluentd is turned off by default.
+To install Fluentd for log collection, run the installer script with the ``--with-fluentd`` option.
 For example:

 .. code-block:: bash

    curl -sSL https://dl.signalfx.com/splunk-otel-collector.sh > /tmp/splunk-otel-collector.sh && \
    sudo sh /tmp/splunk-otel-collector.sh --with-fluentd --realm SPLUNK_REALM -- SPLUNK_ACCESS_TOKEN

-When enabled, the Fluentd service is configured by default to collect and forward log events with the ``@SPLUNK`` label to the Collector, which then sends these events to the HEC ingest endpoint determined by the ``--realm <SPLUNK_REALM>`` option.
+When turned on, the Fluentd service is configured by default to collect and forward log events with the ``@SPLUNK`` label to the Collector, which then sends these events to the HEC ingest endpoint determined by the ``--realm <SPLUNK_REALM>`` option.
 For example, ``https://ingest.<SPLUNK_REALM>.signalfx.com/v1/log``.

 The following Fluentd plugins are also installed: